SailGP Season 5 Up For Grabs

 Arnaud Psarofaghis, wing trimmer of the Switzerland SailGP Team, runs across the F50 during a practice session at sunset ahead of the Emirates Dubai Sail Grand Prix.
 Ricardo Pinto/SailGP

-The Swiss, unable to string together a winning package over the past three seasons have rebooted with an interesting new lineup that includes Alinghi Red Bull Racing America’s Cup helmsman Arnaud Psarofaghis as wing trimmer to helmsman Sebastian Schneiter on the wheels.
+The Swiss SailGP Team, unable to string together a winning package over the past three seasons have rebooted with an interesting new lineup that includes Alinghi Red Bull Racing America’s Cup helmsman Arnaud Psarofaghis as wing trimmer to helmsman Sebastian Schneiter on the wheels.
 Flight controller Bryan Mettraux is also new to the squad and the team’s management doubled-down on recruiting winning talent from other teams in the league to fill out other roles.

 New Zealand, known now as the Black Foils, remains the spoiler as always.
 With Peter Burling and Blair Tuke fresh off their America’s Cup win in Barcelona, they’ll be eager to put full attention to the season.
 Leo Takahashi replaces Andy Maloney as flight controller, and Dubai will be the first reveal of how good the Kiwi outfit is for Season 5.
-The prize money is on the table, the past is in the past and the SailGP beast is about to be unleashed.